There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 Robert Harris

 I work with you to understand your idea, topic, methodology or whatever it is you want to share in your book.
-This is usually achieved via Zoom or Skype discussions where I can ask questions and seek to better understand your approach or outlook.
-You can send me relevant material if you have it such as video presentations on the topic, articles or blogs you have written in the area or anything else you feel is relevant.
+This is usually achieved via recorded Zoom discussions where I can ask questions and seek to better understand your approach or outlook.
+You can also send me any video presentations, articles, blogs or podcasts you have created on your topic or anything else you feel is relevant.

-Once I am immersed in the material and I’m familiar with it I will suggest a suitable structure that will do justice to your thoughts and form the backbone of the finished manuscript.
-We tweak and finalise that structure together and I then interview you about each section in turn – where you essentially ‘talk your book’ to me, coving the main points you want to address.
-Those interviews are then transcribed and I write the book, working closely with you at every stage of the process so that you get the book you want.
+Once I am familiar with your thinking and what you want to achieve I will suggest a suitable structure that will do justice to your thoughts and form the backbone of the finished manuscript.
+We tweak and finalise the structure together and I interview you about each chapter in turn.
+Depending on the book length and topic complexity, one call per chapter is usually enough to get a first draft of each chapter.
+Essentially you talk me through your book, covering the main points you want to cover in each chapter.
+Those interviews are transcribed and I write the book, working closely with you at every stage of the process so that you get the book you want.

 Ghostwriting in it’s purest sense is a collaboration where together, we create a book that neither of us could have written without the other.